Nehal065/Nehal065/README.md

-- 👋 Hi, I’m @Nehal
+- Hey, I'm Nehal!
-- 👀 I’m a ML & AI Enthusiast.
+- I am an optimistic curious, focussed ML & DS Engineer ✨
 - 🌱 I’m currently learning and working in ML & Data Analysis in Python.
 - 💞️ I’m looking to collaborate on facial recognition system
-- 📫 How to reach me?
-Simple: Email: nehal216340@gmail.com
+-

 <!---
 Nehal065/Nehal065 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.